Swimming with your period: is it possible? Tips and tricks

 The menstrual cup is, like the tampon, an internal sanitary protection, but it has the advantage of not soaking up chlorinated or salty water, and of being a reusable, zero-waste alternative that speaks to us at Elia!

-If your cup (or tampon) is properly positioned while swimming, you shouldn't feel it!
+If your cup (or tampon) is well placed while swimming, you shouldn't feel it!
 However, it's important to follow the instructions for use when in water:

-• Change your haircut as soon as you get out of the pool
+- Change your cup as soon as you leave the pool

-• Wash hands well before and after changing (have access to a sink with soap)
+- Wash your hands thoroughly before and after changing (have access to a sink with soap).

 Free instinctive flow